lescx/www.les.cx/content/articles/app-sources-grapheneos.md

 ## Sandboxed Google Play Store

-**Disclaimer:** I should point out again at this point that this guide is *not* looking for the most private way to obtain its apps, but the most secure, as defined above.
+I want to point out again that this guide is *not* looking for the most private way to obtain its apps, but the most secure, as defined above.

-My disclaimer on [Aurora Store](#aurora-store) does apply as well.

 * https://nitter.net/GrapheneOS/status/1497272529223917575
 * proper building and signing